jonyzhang2023/jonyzhang2023/README.md

   - [Humanoid Robot Fourier GR1 (2021~2023)](https://www.youtube.com/watch?v=kr7FaZPFp6M)

 - 🗞️ News
+  - **2025-03-06**: I have been invited to join the CNR Finance Jin Ding Think Tank.
   - **2025-01-08**: Participated in the design of the long - term planning and technical roadmap for robots in Beijing City.
   - **2024-12-30**: Invited by the National Health Commission, I participated in the review of the artificial intelligence medical project as an expert reviewer.
   - **2024-11-25**: Interviewed by the Global Times.
 [Advancements in AI for football and robot marathons](https://www.globaltimes.cn/page/202411/1323695.shtml)